Hermite-Pad\'{e} approximation and integrability: Linear and nonlinear equations behind the Hermite--Pad e approximation problem

-the corresponding generalization of the Frobenius identity~\eqref{eq:F-XDZ}. \begin{Rem} Below we demonstrate validity of the equation by using determinantal identities. \end{Rem} \begin{Rem} The above identity (and its extensions \cite{Paszkowski}) can be used to obtain a particular element of the Hermite--Pad\'{e} table.
-Instead of filling the table level by level one can reach the element by moving along a specific path, what speeds up the calculation. \end{Rem}
+the corresponding generalization of the Frobenius identity~\eqref{eq:F-XDZ}.
+In Section~\ref{sec:integrability} we will consider the admissibility of the above Paszkowski condition in the wider context of integrable reductions of the Hirota system and its linear problem. \begin{Rem} Below we demonstrate validity of the equation by using determinantal identities. \end{Rem} \begin{Rem} The above identity (and its extensions \cite{Paszkowski}) can be used to obtain a particular element of the Hermite--Pad\'{e} table.
+Instead of filling the table level by level one can reach the element by moving along a specific path, which speeds up the calculation. \end{Rem}

 From the leading term of the main approximation condition \eqref{eq:Z-f-Delta} in equation~\eqref{eq:Paszkowski-Frobenius} one can find~\cite{Paszkowski-H}, the corresponding analog of the Frobenius identity \eqref{eq:F-DD}